STRRINGS: STReams in Residual Images of Nearby GalaxieS: STRRINGS

 From the catalogue of classified features, we select the stellar streams that are best suited for our modelling technique.
 Our method is based on comparing the radial distances of observed and modelled streams across different angular bins \citep{Chemaly_et_al_2025}, which requires curvature in the stream to meaningfully sample the angular space.
 Our selection criteria hence favour streams that are relatively thin, exhibit noticeable curvature, and are sufficiently faint, which indicates low mass-ratio mergers involving small companions.
 Additionally, we require that the host galaxy’s central regions appear undisturbed, to avoid complications from recent major mergers that could significantly alter the gravitational potential and hinder accurate modelling.
 Therefore, our criteria (thin, curved, faint streams) aim to ensure that the streams are kinematically simple minor mergers, so the dynamical assumptions made for stream modelling are physically reasonable.

 We select the 861 galaxies where the dominant feature is classified as `streams'.
 Four classifiers then re-examined these images using the same classification tool, now with three refined options: (1) `Not streams’ (the feature is not a stream or is overshadowed by multiple other features), (2) `Stream not selected for modelling’ (due to insufficient curvature for our method, excessive brightness, or central galaxy perturbation), and (3) `Stream selected for modelling’.
 We emphasise that this classification is designed for our specific modelling goals, other studies may adopt different criteria depending on their scientific objectives or modelling frameworks.

+These selection criteria inevitably introduce biases in the statistical properties of the galaxies found to host tidal streams.
+By excluding systems with clearly disturbed morphology, we preferentially select dynamically quiet galaxies and avoid recent or ongoing major mergers.
+Our focus on thin, curved, and faint streams further biases the sample toward minor mergers with low mass ratios, as these produce streams that are best suited for our modelling assumptions.
+In addition, stream detectability is enhanced in galaxies viewed closer to edge-on, where the disc can be more easily separated from surrounding substructure, which may favour higher inclination hosts.
+As a result, the STRRINGS sample is not representative of the full population of galaxies with streams, but rather of those hosting streams that can be robustly modelled within our framework.

 Our final STRRINGS sample includes only objects where all classifiers agreed on a stream selected for modelling, resulting in 35 galaxies and their streams, which are marked with a (*) in Table \ref{table:catalogue_galaxies}.
 We then annotate these streams using \texttt{Jafar}, carefully delineating their contours primarily from the residual image while simultaneously checking with the original image.